 How Long Does Cluster Feed Last

 Your baby would cluster feed in bunches or clusters, which is why it is known as cluster feeding.
-They will feed again and again within a gap of hardly a few hours.
+They will repeatedly feed within a gap of hardly a few hours.
 Typically, cluster feeding does not last for more than two to three days.
 But phases of cluster feeding might come and go again and again.

 When To Consult A Doctor

-Cluster feeding might be extremely exhausting, but please remember that this is just a phase and will pass soon.
-So just hang in there, keep calm and patient and let your baby snuggle up against you for comfort.
+Cluster feeding might be extremely exhausting, but this is just a phase and will pass soon.
+So hang in there, stay calm and patient, and let your baby snuggle against you for comfort.

 Some Common Questions Parents Ask

-Q1 – Should I forcefully stop my child if he has been feeding for more than an hour?
+Q1 – Should I forcefully stop my child if he has been feeding for over an hour?

 Forcing your child away from your breast to stop the cluster milk can lead to crying.
-Let them feed as long as they want to, but do speak to your doctor or a lactation consultant to figure out if your baby is not getting satisfied due to a low milk supply.
+Let them feed as long as they want, but do speak to your doctor or a lactation consultant to determine if your baby is not getting satisfied due to a low milk supply.

-Q2 – How do I ensure that my baby is healthy in the cluster feeding phase?
+Q2 – How do I ensure my baby is healthy in the cluster feeding phase?

-Keep an eye on their diaper count.
-As a disposable diaper might not help in such a situation, you might want to move to Newborn Langots to ensure that they have enough wet nappies through the day and are getting enough feed.
+Could you keep an eye on their diaper count?
+As a disposable diaper might not help in such a situation, you might want to move to langot for newborns to ensure that they have enough wet nappies throughout the day and are getting enough feed.